-Fontbonne University offers fully online, accredited, undergraduate degree programs in multiple disciplines Fontbonne University's online courses are student-centered, just as the traditional face-to-face courses are.
-The learning environment is an asynchronous one, giving flexibility to the online course.
-The asynchronous nature of the course does not mean that the course lacks structure and/or deadlines.
-Students are expected to participate in class discussions and activities and have weekly assignments and deadlines.
-Course requirements may include weekly group discussions, online quizzes, individual and/or small group assignments, readings, problem solving, or the critiquing of articles.
+Fontbonne University offers fully online, accredited, undergraduate and graduate degree programs in multiple disciplines.
+Fontbonne University's online courses are student-centered, just as the traditional face-to-face courses are.
 Online undergraduate courses may require proctored testing on campus or at an approved location.